Locally dihedral block designs and primitive groups with dihedral point stabilizers: An application to flag-transitive symmetric designs with point stabilizers of order

-\begin{proof} If $p=2$, then $|G_B|=|G_x|=4$ and $k=4$ (by flag-transitivity).
+\begin{proof} If $\lambda=1$, by Lemma \ref{LemmaKantorProPlane},then we have either $|G|$ is odd or $|G_x|\ne 2p$.
+Hence $\lambda>1$.
+If $p=2$, then $|G_B|=|G_x|=4$ and $k=4$ (by flag-transitivity).
 The only possible non-trivial symmetric designs are $2$-$(7,4,2)$ design and $2$-$(13,4,1)$ design.
 From Lemmas \ref{LemmaKantorProPlane} and \ref{LemmaLambda=2}, it is known that $G$ is point-primitive and $\D$ is the complement of the point-hyperplane design of $\PG(2,2)$ or the point-hyperplane design of $\PG(2,3)$.
 While their flag-transitive automorphism groups are $\PSL_3(2)$ and $\PSL_3(3)$, respectively.
 None of them have an abelian point stabilizer.
-Further, by Lemma \ref{LemmaKantorProPlane}, $\lambda\ne1$.